 15. Donkey Penis Sandwich

 One of the most popular trends in modern cuisine today is to bring the farm to the restaurant.
-The problem with that, however, is that there are a lot of components of animals and vegetables that end up going to waste.
+The problem with that, however, is that there are a lot of components of animals and vegetables that go to waste.

-For that reason, another trend has also started: to not waste any part of the animal or vegetable that is being served.
+Another trend has also started: not wasting any part of the animal or vegetable being served.
 Bull testicles, for example, can become Rocky Mountain Oysters, but what on earth do you do with a donkey penis?

 Turn it into a sandwich, of course!
-You can either boil the donkey’s manhood, pan-fry it, or batter it up and fry it if you prefer.
-Once cooked, you can then thinly slice the donkey penis and spread it out on bread.
+You can either boil the donkey’s manhood, pan-fry it, or batter it and fry it.
+Once cooked, thinly slice the donkey’s penis and spread it on bread.

 Add some horseradish, mustard, a sharp cheese if you like having cheese on your sandwich, and a thin slice of tomato.
 Then toast your sandwich and enjoy one of the most bizarre lunches you can have today!